 Simplylawjobs.com maintains an employment database of over 10,000 legal jobs, although they're mostly in the United Kingdom.
 It serves law firms as well as those looking for jobs with those firms.

 Proven offers more than 100 job boards.
-It's something of a hybrid, posting jobs in other sectors as well, but the legal boards are top notch.
-It's not free, however, at least not for employers.
-A single job listing costs an employer $99 as of 2018, although Proven does offer free trials.
-Look at it this way: if the employer is willing to hand over this kind of money, it's probably very serious about hiring.
+It's something of a hybrid, also posting jobs in other sectors, but the legal boards are top notch.
+However, it's not free, at least not for employers.
+A single job listing costs an employer $99 as of 2018, although the site does offer free trials.
+An employer that spends this amount of money is likely serious about hiring.

-Above the Law is mostly legal news so that you can keep up with pertinent events as you plan your job search.
+Above the Law is mostly legal news so that you stay current on pertinent events as you plan your job search.
 But it also posts available jobs right on its homepage.
 Employers also pay for their posts at this site, so you know they're actively looking to hire sooner rather than later.
 The site's search capabilities are superior to those of a lot of other sites, offering numerous filters.

 Another hugely popular job-hunting website, Monster.com is generic and not specifically geared to the legal profession.
 But you can search hundreds of thousands of jobs nonetheless and build and post your resume.
 You can access thousands of pages of career info and advice.